w3c/cogai/demos/nlp/dinner/README.md

 8. Farewells and please come again

 Each step supports sub-plans with variations, e.g. when a window table or a specific dish is unavailable.
 In principle, a random number generator could be used to select between the variations when executing the dinner plan.
 The plan is based upon a causal model, and future work could explore how an agent can revise the plan to suit changing circumstances.

+Apart from greetings and farewells, the dialogue consists of requests and responses that deal with each stage of the dinner plan.
+Negative responses trigger the search for an alternative, e.g. to accept the table the waiter originally suggested, or to pick a different dish if your first choice isn't available.
+The menu lists different dishes for each course.
+The demo could involve the customer reading through the menu, or that could be made implicit with the choices already placed into declarative memory.
+The customer could mentally review the choices to rank them based upon some preferences, and make a random selection if the top choices are equally ranked.
+This process updates the facts in the declarative memory.
+The act of having dinner is a situation associated with a particular context in episodic memory.

+Social etiquette needs to be adhered to during the dialogue.
+The customer and the waiter are peers in social standing.
+This should be acknowledged at the start and end of the dialogue, e.g. by adding a "please", through the use of conditional verbs that signify that you realise that a request may be declined, and through the addition of "thanks" to a yes/no question.
+In the middle of the dialogue you can be more direct, e.g. "I'll have" rather than "I would like".
+When declining a request, the waiter apologises and offers an explanation, e.g. "the tables are all reserved" or "the plaice is off" (as in off the menu).
+The customer should acknowledge the discomfort this brings to the waiter when having to give bad news, e.g. "oh dear" or "that's a pity".
+The example dialogue goes further, as the customer asks the waiter for advice, which is a way of making the waiter feel to be of greater value in the dialogue.
+However that isn't needed if the customer already has a second choice in mind.

 ## Syntactic Processing